|

 HENRY M. HANSCOM

-Wisconsin no man is more prominent than Henry H. [sic] Hanscom.
+Among pioneers of northern Wisconsin no man is more prominent than

-A native of the state of Maine he brought with him a goodly
+Henry H. [sic] Hanscom.
+A native of the state of Maine he

-share of the sterling integrity, sound morality and Christian piety
+brought with him a goodly share of the sterling integrity, sound

-with which the descendants of New England puritanism are so well
+morality and Christian piety with which the descendants of New England

-equipped. he came to northern Wisconsin in the early fifties
+puritanism are so well equipped. he came to northern

-and for many years engaged in lumbering on the St. Croix and its
+Wisconsin in the early fifties and for many years engaged in lumbering

-tributaries.
-A portion of the time he was engaged in
+on the St. Croix and its tributaries.
+A portion of the time

-mercantile pursuits and dealt in lumbermen's supplies in connection
+he was engaged in mercantile pursuits and dealt in lumbermen's supplies

-village, a position he fills to the entire satisfaction of all.
+of the village, a position he fills to the entire satisfaction of all.

 Mr. Hanscom has seen northern Wisconsin row from a wilderness